matthijsgroen/fp-experiments/posts/4-strings-numbers.md

 The parser will try to apply itself, and on success call itself to try the next character.
 We are breaking one of the rules of the challenge now: _Recursion to own function_.
-The reasoning is, the function now has a strict reference to itself.

-For now, I just want to focus on completing the JSON parser, so I will park this issue for later.
+For now, I just want to focus on completing the JSON parser, so I will park this challenge for later.

 We are able to parse the whole (test) string now: